jkaewprateep/symetric_directions_movements/README.md

 # symetric_directions_movements

-For study symmetric directions movements
+For study symmetric directions movements, for 2D movements once simulation found the problems AI reverse action movement target result from changed in X, Y co-ordinates is reversed travel or it decreases of the value than increase along with our internal class step.

 ## X and Y Co-ordinates variances ##